The Topology of Local Computing in Networks: Warm Up: Coloring and MIS in the Ring

 \subsubsection{Impossibility in One Rounds with IDs}

-We reduce the case with IDs to the case without IDs in a way similar to the case of zero rounds, by using Ramsey's theorem instead of the basic pigeon-hole principle, following the guideline introduced in~\cite{NaorS95}.
+We reduce the case with IDs to the case without IDs in a way similar to the case of zero rounds, by using Ramsey's theorem instead of the basic pigeon-hole principle, following the lines of~\cite{NaorS95}.
 Recall that Ramsey's theorem states the following.
 Given a set~$X$ and a non-negative integer~$s$, let $X\choose s$ denote the set of all subsets of $X$ with exactly $s$ elements.
 In particular, $X\choose s$ has cardinality~$|X|\choose s$.

 \begin{theorem}[Ramsey's Theorem~\cite{GRSS2015}] For all $r,s,t \in \mathbb{N}$, there exists $R=R(r,s,t)$ such that, for every set $X$, and for every partition of $X\choose s$ into $r$ classes, if $|X|\geq R$, then one of the classes contains all elements of $Y\choose s$, for some set $Y\subseteq X$ with $|Y|\geq t$. \end{theorem}